Byford

 The level of residential development activity in Byford was found to be higher than 90% of real estate markets across the country

-New homes are being constructed at an average expected cost of $394,000, aligning with broader regional development trends.
-In FY-26, commercial development approvals have reached $23.5 million, indicating moderate levels of commercial development activity.
+New properties are constructed at an average expected cost value of $245,000, aligning with regional trends.
+In FY-26, commercial approvals amounting to $23.5 million have been recorded, indicating steady commercial investment activity.
 Compared to Greater Perth, Byford shows moderately higher new home approvals, approximately 23.0% above the regional average per person over the past five years.
 This preserves reasonable buyer options while sustaining existing property demand.

 However, building activity has slowed in recent years.
-Notably, all recent building activity consists of standalone homes, preserving the area's low-density nature and attracting space-seeking buyers.
-The location currently has approximately 81 people per dwelling approval, indicating an expanding market.
-Future projections estimate Byford will add around 12,219 residents by 2041.
+The location's developer confidence is strong, as indicated by its substantially higher approval levels compared to national averages.
+Recent building activity consists entirely of standalone homes, preserving the area's low density nature and attracting space-seeking buyers.
+There are approximately 81 people per dwelling approval in Byford, indicating an expanding market.
+Future projections suggest that Byford will add 11577 residents by 2041.
 Based on current development patterns, new housing supply should readily meet demand, offering good conditions for buyers and potentially facilitating population growth beyond current projections.

 Frequently Asked Questions - Development